Remmaabde/Codsoft_task3/README.md

 ## Support

-If you encounter any issues or have any questions regarding this calculator, please feel free to contact us at Reemabdella702@gmail.com.
+If you encounter any issues or have any questions regarding this calculator, please feel free to contact me at Reemabdella702@gmail.com.